huaminghuangtw/Evergreen-Notes/Permanent-Notes/advice.md

 	* take advice from the person who hasn’t done the thing you want to do.
 	* listen to the opinions of those that haven’t achieved what you want to achieve.
 	* take opinions from people on the sideline (**including family and friends**). [^1]

+Be cautious about giving too much weight to advice simply because it comes from someone who has been alive on this planet longer than you.
+Age doesn’t always equate to wisdom.
+Longevity doesn’t guarantee insight.
+Don’t mistake years for wisdom.

 When some one gives you advice, sandbox it and ask: